Space 20: 1968 Chevrolet Camaro RS Survivor – SOLD!

 First Generation Chevrolet Camaros offered a dizzying array of options and trim levels, some of which could overlap one another depending upon how many boxes the original owner checked on order sheet.
 One of the more popular upgrades was the Rally Sport, or “RS”, trim package featuring a number of interior and exterior upgrades.

-GuysWithRides.com is pleased to offer this unique survivor quality Grecian Green over Gold Vinyl 1968 base Camaro equipped with the RS package with an asking price of $27,500.
-We’ve seen this car in person and rate this Camaro a very strong #3 “Good” condition car that could easily be brought to a #2 level, and a check of the Hagerty Insurance Online Valuation Tool confirms the current caretaker Adam has his car appropriately listed with an asking price of $27,500.
-If you are serious about purchasing this survivor ’68 Camaro, you can start the conversation by calling Adam at (215) 518-4178.
+GuysWithRides.com offered this unique survivor quality Grecian Green over Gold Vinyl 1968 base Camaro equipped with the RS package with an asking price of $25,500.
+We’ve seen this car in person and rate this Camaro a very strong #3 “Good” condition car that could easily be brought to a #2 level, and a check of the Hagerty Insurance Online Valuation Tool confirmed the current caretaker Adam had his car appropriately priced between the #2 “Excellent appraisal of $27,600 and the #3 “Good” estimate of $22,000, so it was no surprise to see this car find a new home.

 This unique Grecian Gold 1968 Camaro is a 126K original mile base version equipped with the RS package and an original Deluxe Gold interior.
 This Camaro has the distinction of being the very first F-Body sold that model year at Gray’s Chevrolet in Tannersville, Pennsylvania, which remains in business to this day.
 The dealer had the car “Ziebarted” when new: upon inspection, you’ll see the famous yellow plastic plugs along the rocker panels, door jambs and other hidden areas of the car.
 While the Ziebart rust proofing gave this Camaro a good head start, preservation credit of this RS goes to the father and son who were the second and third owners, respectively.